How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): The problem and the results

-(see \cref{wt-bezout-3} for the precise statement), where \begin{itemize} \item $j_1, \ldots, j_{|I|}$ (respectively, $j'_1, \ldots, j'_{n-|I|}$) is the collection of indices $j$ such that $\scrP_j(\omega)$ touches (respectively, does not touch) $\ri$; \item $\mv(\cdot, \ldots, \cdot)$ is the mixed volume; \item $I' := \{1, \ldots, n\} \setminus I$ is the complement of $I$, and $\pi_{I'}$ is the natural projection onto the coordinate subspace of $\rr^n$ spanned by all $x_{i'}$, $i' \in I'$, and \item $\multzero{\cdot}{\cdot}$ is the intersection multiplicity at the origin of systems of generic polynomials with given Newton polytopes. \end{itemize} The general formula for generic number of solutions on the affine space is no more difficult; it is of the same type as \eqref{general-wt-formula-00}, i.e.\ it is a sum of products of mixed volumes with generic intersection multiplicity at the origin (see \cref{extended-bkk-bound-0}).
-However, to use it one needs to compute the generic intersection multiplicity at the origin.
+(see \cref{wt-bezout-3} for the precise statement), where \begin{itemize} \item $j_1, \ldots, j_{|I|}$ (respectively, $j'_1, \ldots, j'_{n-|I|}$) is the collection of indices $j$ such that $\scrP_\omega(f_j)$ touches (respectively, does not touch) $\ri$; \item $\mv(\cdot, \ldots, \cdot)$ is the mixed volume; \item $I' := \{1, \ldots, n\} \setminus I$ is the complement of $I$, and $\pi_{I'}$ is the natural projection onto the coordinate subspace of $\rr^n$ spanned by all $x_{i'}$, $i' \in I'$, and \item $\multzero{\cdot}{\cdot}$ is the intersection multiplicity at the origin of systems of generic polynomials with given Newton polytopes. \end{itemize} The general formula for generic number of solutions on the affine space is no more difficult; it is of the same type as \eqref{general-wt-formula-00}, i.e.\ it is a sum of products of mixed volumes and generic intersection multiplicities at the origin (see \cref{extended-bkk-bound-0}).
+However, to use it one needs to compute the generic intersection multiplicity at the origin (i.e.\ the second factor in the summands of \eqref{general-wt-formula-00}).
 In the special case that each polynomial is ``convenient,''\footnote{A polynomial or power series is {\em convenient} if for each $j$, there is $m_j \geq 0$ such that the coefficient of $x_j^{m_j}$ is nonzero.} a formula for generic intersection multiplicity was given by L.\ Ajzenberg and A.\ Yuzhakov \cite{aizenberg-yuzhakov}; a Bernstein-Kushnirenko type ``non-degeneracy'' condition, i.e.\ the condition for the bound being exact, was also known for convenient systems (see e.g.\ \cite[Theorem 5]{esterov}).
 In the general case Rojas \cite{rojas-toric} gave a formula via Huber and Sturmfels' polynomial homotopy method.
 The non-degeneracy condition for the general case was established by the author in \cite{toricstein}.\\

 As hinted above, the formula for the generic number of solutions on $\kk^n$ is straightforward once one has the formula for generic intersection multiplicity at the origin.
 Sufficient criteria under which the bound is exact can also be obtained easily by adapting the Bernstein-Kushnirenko non-degeneracy condition \eqref{bkk-cond-intro}; such criteria were given by several authors including Khovanskii \cite{khovanus}, Rojas \cite{rojas-toric}.
 Precise non-degeneracy conditions, i.e.\ which are {\em necessary and sufficient} for the bound to be exact on $\kk^n$, are however more subtle than \eqref{bkk-cond-intro}; consider e.g.\ the problem of characterizing non-degenerate systems on $\kk^3$ of the form